We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Q: So How Much Does It Cost To Change Spark Plugs?

-A: If you want to use a hard rule for changing spark plugs, rather than changing based on the condition of the plug, they should be serviced roughly every 30,000 miles.
+A: If you want to use a hard rule for changing spark plugs, rather than changing based on the condition of the plug, replace them every 30,000 miles.
 However, know that they might fail sooner than that, or a lot later.

 Q: Should You Replace All Spark Plugs At Once?